 Pregnancy and Lactation

-- Use benazepril during pregnancy only in LIFE-THREATENING emergencies when no safer drug available.
+- Use benazepril during pregnancy only in LIFE-THREATENING emergencies when no safer drug is available.
 There is positive evidence of human fetal risk.
-Discontinue benazepril as soon as pregnancy is detected; during the second and third trimesters of pregnancy, drugs that act directly on the renin-angiotensin system have been associated with fetal injury that includes hypotension, neonatal skull hypoplasia, anuria, reversible or irreversible renal failure, and death
+Discontinue benazepril as soon as pregnancy is detected; during the second and third trimesters of pregnancy, drugs that act directly on the renin-angiotensin system have been associated with a fetal injury that includes hypotension, neonatal skull hypoplasia, anuria, reversible or irreversible renal failure, and death

 - A minimal amount of benazepril is excreted in breast milk; use caution if breastfeeding